Godwin45/Muru-Car/README.md

 ### AWS with Docker Container

 1. Build the Docker image using `docker build -t engine-prediction .`.
-2. Deploy the image to an AWS container service (ECS, EKS, etc.).
+2. Deploy the image to an AWS container service (EC2, ECR, IAM.).
 3. Configure environment variables for MLflow integration and model deployment.

 ### HerokuApp